mog456/MogCorp-LMU-Tools-Bundle/README.md

 Also, this cornerMajig tool is potentially extensible (in terms of being adapted for aother sims) as it is only reliant on core SimHub telemetry data.
 If you have track data you wish to be included but is related to a sim other than LMU, again let me know as I'd be happy to incorporate it if you can provide me with the data (I have been using data from from MoTeC).

 # Acknowledgements
 Huge thanks to [Redadeg plugin](https://github.com/tembob64/Redadeg.lmuDataPlugin) for allowing me to use this plug in.
-Awesom.
+Awesome.

 Our humble thanks also go out to all that have supported MogCorp over the last few years.
 Whether you realise it or not you have been a great help to us in the fumbling darkness.
-Especially everyone at [Bongo Racing]('https://www.youtube.com/@BongoRacing').
+Especially everyone at [Bongo Racing](https://www.youtube.com/@BongoRacing).
 If you want to get in touch about this stuff you can reach me via the Discord you'll find at that link.

 # ToDo
 - If support for this project is forthcoming we will do away with much of the faffing when copying settings etc. and centralise everything in a SimHub plugin.